squarism/squarism.github.io/_posts/2015-11-13-why_a_dev_log_is_great.markdown

 I don't think about work on the weekend.
 Monday me hates this.
 With a dev log, this isn't a problem.
 I just review Friday and that's enough to jog my memory.

+### Advice Time

+I've been using this for a year and it's been amazing.
+I've done it everyday.
+So let me hand out some advice.

+- Don't create multiple files.
+If you work in multiple teams, don't try to orgranize your thoughts into teams.
+Just split it up by day.
+Embrace the chaos.
+This is quick.
+Hit key, brain dump, hit key, keep working.
+If you hate this and it keeps you from logging then change this advice.
+I think most people would hate having to categorize work into separate files.

+- Don't worry about tagging or searching.
+I only tag things like TIL so it jumps out.
+Not even for retrevial.
+Text search works fine.
+I have 7500 lines from 1.5 years of content and I can find anything just with vim text search.

+- Make it yours.
+If you don't want to call it dev_log.md, call it something else.

+- Whatever you hate about this blog post, change it.
+The real idea is: solve a problem for you, in my case and most people's on my team it has been remembering what you did and remembering your wins.